grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 [//]: # (But nobody _saw_ Owen die...)

 Chips stood at the foot of the control room ladder looking up at Percy through the hatch.
 "Fuck you," she said softly.
-"The fuckin' judges in hell will fuck you for eternity for that, Percy."
+"The fuckin' judges in hell will hold you for eternity for that, Percy."
 Chips turned and disappeared towards the stern of the boat.

 Nobody else said anything.
 Percy spat.
 "Flood the fucking dive tanks!"

 Hemi reached over to the tank trim panel and opened valves that let more water into the boat.
 Throughout the whole of the _Prospect_ huge volumes of water poured into the ballast tanks as air was displaced up pipes and vented out above them in streams of bubbles.
 Percy flipped the lights from white to red.

 "Set the planes down steep," said Hemi, "full power to the electric motors.
 Drive us down as fast as possible."
-Gregory pushed the main throttles all the way forward, and the hum of the powerful electric motors rose up around them mixing with the sound of water rushing in to fill the boat.
+Gregory pushed the main throttles all the way forward, and the hum of the electric motors rose up around them mixing with the sound of water rushing in to fill the boat.
 The rows of smaller dials showing the tank-fill statuses within their pitted chrome casings -- one with a cracked glass face -- all rose evenly and quickly.

-The _Prospect's_ bow feel downwards ahead of them.
+The _Prospect's_ bow fell downwards ahead of them.
 Percy and Hemi grabbed the hanging leather straps and counter-angled themselves against the incline.
 The boat was going down fast enough that they could feel their stomachs rise against the descent.

 The ship-to-ship radio lit up, and the communication from the pursuing sub continued where it had left off when Percy closed the hatch.
 "Diving submarine: you are ordered to discontinue your dive.
 Return to the surface and disengage your engines.
 If you do not, we _will_ launch a torpedo at you.
-Under the International Water Territorial Authority Control Agreement we are permitted to inspect any--" Percy punched the button cutting power to the ship-to-ship radio.
+Under the International Waters Territorial Authority Control Agreement we are permitted to inspect any--" Percy punched the button cutting power to the ship-to-ship radio.

 [//]: # (### Figuring out what the pursuing sub is going to do)